All Episodes

 And they get to conduct all these investigations, exempting themselves from the inquiry.

-So you focus on the on the bankers, focus on Wall Street people, and you turn them into predatory lenders when it was the government that got the people in the door in the first place.
+So you focus on the bankers, focus on Wall Street people, and you turn them into predatory lenders when it was the government that got the people in the door in the first place.

 And then telling me, yeah, we knew you were tricked.